mIRC-Scripters/mirckb/docs/source/commands/color.rst

 /color
 ======

-The **/color** command allows you to change the color setting from the color dialog (can be access using the Alt+K shortcut keys).
-The /color command can also be used to change the color of the Nth (<N>) color in the 16 color palette to a new value (<RGB>)
+The /color command allows you to change the color setting from the color dialog (can be access using the Alt+K shortcut keys).
+The /color command can also be used to change the color of the Nth (<N>) color in the Colors - IRC|16 color palette to a new value (<RGB>)

 Synopsis
 --------